IHE/HIE-Whitepaper/README.md

 in a document registry while the full clinical details stay protected within distributed document repositories.

 [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) allows for a similar separation of repository, but does not call out the repository actor.
 The MHD Document Source simply preserves the document in an appropriate repository available to the MHDS community, and records the URL to that location when publishing the metadata to the MHDS repository.
 The MHD Document Source can include the document within the publication request where the MHDS Registry will store and provide access to it centrally.
 MHDS also includes solutions for Patient Identity Management Registry ([PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html)), Terminology Services ([SVCM](http://profiles.ihe.net/ITI/TF/Volume1/ch-51.html)), organization directory ([mCSD](http://profiles.ihe.net/ITI/TF/Volume1/ch-46.html)), user authentication/authorization ([IUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-34.html)), system security ([ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html)), and Consistent Time ([CT](http://profiles.ihe.net/ITI/TF/Volume1/ch-7.html)).
-More details available in the [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) profile.
+More details available in the [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) Profile.

 Both XDS and MHDS enable the automation of discovery and retrieve of document content by more advanced health information systems.

-The following Figure 3.2-1 shows the use of the MHD profile as an API to an XDS Document Sharing exchange.
+The following Figure 3.2-1 shows the use of the MHD Profile as an API to an XDS Document Sharing exchange.

 ![](images/MHD-as-API-to-XDS.png)